Plieningen: History

 The first settlers in the area appear to have been the Romans, as a Roman column depicting Jupiter was found buried under a farm along the Körsch River.
 The old military roads (Steinernes Kreuz (Stone cross)) were first built by Roman hands.

 In AD 600, the first crude iteration of the Church of Saint Martin was constructed here from wood.
-In the 12th Century, one Hugo of Plieningen took the cross and joined the Fourth Crusade, and the device he chose for himself was 3 white roses on a field of blue, today Plieningen's Coat of Arms.
-Starting in the 12th and 13th Century, the House of Plieningen ruled the town from their nearby castle.
+In the 12th century, one Hugo of Plieningen took the cross and joined the Fourth Crusade, and the device he chose for himself was three white roses on a field of blue, today Plieningen's coat of arms.
+Starting in the 12th and 13th centuries, the House of Plieningen ruled the town from their nearby castle.
 The oldest commercial operation of the Plieningens is the Upper Seemühle, which dates back to the 12th century in the Körschtal (Körsch valley).

 In 1747, the Old Town Hall at Mönchhof was constructed.
 Later, in 1770, Duke Charles Eugene of Württemberg constructed Schloss Hohenheim from an old moated castle.
 On April 1, 1942, Plieningen and Birkach were accepted into Stuttgart as districts and neighborhoods.

 When the districts of Stuttgart were divided in 1956, Plieningen was divided into three boroughs: Plieningen, Hohenheim, and Steckfeld.
 In 2001, all five boroughs of Plieningen were established.